iq-coryp/documentation-testing/pages/api/orders.md

 {% include linkrefs.html %}

 ## Overview

 The Order service is a centralized location for interacting with orders and their items.
 Each order is assigned an OrderType and OrderStatus, as are the items in the order.
 For example, an order could have an `InStock` item that has been `Processed`.

-Orders are typically created in an application, such as RQ, Endless Aisle, or eCommerce, and completed in another (e.g. RQ).
-Each order could be filled and consumed by another service for further processing.
-For example, Endless Aisle may make use of the order, filling it with Retailer Catalog items, and that same order may be accessed through RQ where the sale could be completed.

 The state flow illustrated below shows the process from creating an order to its completion.
 An order can only be cancelled when in the `Pending` state, and cannot be cancelled otherwise.
 <img src="{{ "/images/order-state-flow.png" | prepend: site.url }}" style="height: 80%; width: 80%" />